 The average yearly income in Bolivia is nine hundred American dollars.
 Just sayin.

-It's easier to make money than it is to make memories
+It's easier to make money than it is to make memories.
+Share on X

-Now that you're three weeks into your trip, maybe funds are getting a bit low.
+Now that you’re three weeks into your trip, funds might be getting a bit low.
 You find yourself eating a lot of bread and cheese and sleeping in the dorm room at the hostel instead of the double.
 When your friend suggests the $80 rappelling/black-water rafting/rock climbing trip you balk.
-That's, like, four nights of hostel!
+That’s, like, four nights of hostel!

 I really believe that everyone, the world over, is good at heart.
 You will be amazed at the things that people will do to help you when they can see that you need it.